Shujany/Music_Item_Store/README.md

 # Music_Item_Store
-Music Store developed fully with Java
+Music Store developed fully with Java and Database connected using MySQL